tienshen/coreml-ep-performance-study/README.md

 ### 4.2 Graph Fragmentation, Not Memory, Is the Bottleneck

 ORT partitions the ONNX graph into multiple CoreML subgraphs separated by CPU-only operators.

+In the `tiny-systems-bert` FP32 dynamic-batch experiment, profiling recorded **20 CoreML partitions interleaved with CPU nodes**.
+The trace (2.96 s total) shows `SequentialExecutor::Execute` spending ~841 ms just coordinating partition hops, while CPU-only ops such as `/encoder/*/intermediate_act_fn/Erf` (~20 ms per layer), `Where`, `Cast`, and `Expand` saturate the top of the kernel list.
+This concretes the fragmentation diagnosis: each CoreML block is short-lived and immediately followed by small CPU kernels.

 Common cut-makers include:
 - `Erf` (from GELU)